Ares-Developers/Ares-docs/new/superweapons/types/unitdelivery.rst

 never land (e.g. the Rocketeer and Kirovs) will take off.
 Infantry squads are grouped in a single cell.

-Units owned by AI are set to go on a hunt mission, buildings and human owned units are put on a guard mission.
+Units owned by AI are set to go on a hunt mission, buildings are put on a guard and human owned units are put on a guard area mission.

 You can mix in naval units and they will be placed where they can normally exist.